Small-Bodies-Node/catch/README.md

 ### Found objects reset

-To reset the found objects, both the `catch_query` and `obj` tables must be cleared.
+Revise: ???
+To reset the found objects, both the `catch_query` and `obj` tables must be cleared ???
 Connect to the database and execute the following SQL commands:

 ```sql
 DELETE FROM catch_query WHERE TRUE;